marcpaq/b1fipl/README.md

 [Tiny Compiler](http://blog.mgechev.com/2017/09/16/developing-simple-interpreter-transpiler-compiler-tutorial/) implemented by Minko Gechev.
 It translates only arithmetic expressions, but it's well written.

+[256LOL](http://blog.jeff.over.bz/assembly/compilers/jit/2017/01/15/x86-assembler.html) implemented by Jeff Overbey.
+An x86 assembler in 256 lines or less.
+Technically not a single file and arguably not a programming language.
+But Jeff's gives good descriptions of the problems with elegant, simple solutions.

 ## Epilogue

 Have you implemented a programming language in a single file?
 Let me know with a pull request.